g1llez/BitcoinRPCOracle/README.md

 ## 📝 License

-This project maintains the same custom license as the original UTXOracle.
-See the license section in `UTXOracle.py` for full details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Credits

-Based on the original UTXOracle by [@SteveSimple](https://twitter.com/SteveSimple).
-This fork focuses on RPC compatibility and enhanced automation features.
+Inspired by the original UTXOracle concept by [@SteveSimple](https://twitter.com/SteveSimple).
+This independent implementation focuses on RPC compatibility and enhanced automation features.

 ## 🐛 Issues & Contributing